 If you do not understand the instructions on the label ask your doctor or pharmacist for help.

 How much is given

 Your doctor will decide how much COSENTYX you need.

-The recommended dose is 300 mg by subcutaneous injection with initial loading dose at weeks 0, 1, 2 and 3, followed by monthly maintenance dosing starting at week 4.
+The recommended dose is 300 mg by subcutaneous injection with initial loading dose at Weeks 0, 1, 2, 3, and 4 followed by the same dose every month.
 Each 300 mg dose is given as two sub-cutaneous injections of 150 mg.

 The recommended dose is 150 mg by subcutaneous injection with initial dosing at Weeks 0, 1, 2, 3, and 4 followed by the same dose every month.
 Based on your response, your doctor may increase the dose to 300 mg.

-For patients who did not respond well to medicines called tumour necrosis factor (TNF) blockers or patient who also have moderate to severe plaque psoriasis, the recommended dose is 300 mg by subcutaneous injection with initial dosing at Weeks 0, 1, 2 and 3, followed by monthly maintenance dosing starting at Week 4.
+For patients who did not respond well to medicines called tumour necrosis factor (TNF) blockers or patient who also have moderate to severe plaque psoriasis, the recommended dose is 300 mg by subcutaneous injection with initial dosing at Weeks 0, 1, 2, 3, and 4 followed by the same dose every month.
 Each 300 mg dose is given as two subcutaneous injections of 150 mg.